Who Goes to Heaven, Who Goes to Hell?

 “Is it not frightfully unfair that this new life should be confined to people who have heard of Christ and been able to believe in Him?
 But the truth is God has not told us what His arrangements about the other people are.
 We do know that no man can be saved except through Christ; we do not know that only those who know Him can be saved through Him.”
 This quotation from C. S. Lewis is a good synopsis of what this article is about.
 Jesus Christ made it clear that He is the only way to God/heaven (John 14:6), and this claim is reiterated elsewhere in the New Testament.
 But, is this true only of those who actually hear or read about Jesus and believe in Him?
 Lewis, making use of a rhetorical question, declares that such a limited scope of salvation would be a “frightfully unfair” thing for God to do, clearly implying that He must not have done it.
 He then postulates that God must have made secret arrangements for the others, because to exclude them without giving them a chance to accept Christ’s offer of salvation would be unfair.
 Finally, to complete his hypothetical scenario, Lewis posits that people can be saved through Christ without even knowing of Him, by means of His presumed, secret “arrangements about the other people.”

-To most evangelical Christians, such claims may seem like wishful thinking at best, but the fact is that some mainline Christian denominations and several popular TV preachers agree with Lewis on these points.
+To most evangelical Christians, such claims may seem like wishful thinking at best, but the fact is that some mainline Christian denominations and several popular TV preachers and evangelists agree with Lewis on these points.
 For this reason, I will attempt to break this teaching down into its component parts and then test each part against the biblical witness.
 Is Lewis’s view a sound, biblical teaching about salvation, or is it nothing more than a transparent attempt to explain away something sobering about God that he cannot bring himself to believe?

 What Does the Bible Say?